 Two girls, Carla and Lou meet on the street outside a loft waiting for their boyfriends.
 In a short time, they find out that they're waiting for the same guy - young actor Blake, who said ...
 See full summary »

 Natasha Gregson Wagner

-Los Angeles advertisement director Max visits his friend, artist Charlie, who was diagnosed with A.I.D.S. in New York.
+Los Angeles advertisement director Max visits his friend, artist Charlie, who was diagnosed with A.I.D.S. in New York City.
 There he meets Karen, they are attracted to each other and after they meet later that day at the concert, they have a passionate night.
-Then he returns home to L.A. to his family and wife Mimi.
-A year later Max returns to New York again to visit Charlie who is now dying, and there he meets Karen again, who is married to Charlie's brother Vernon.
-Written by
+Then he returns home to Los Angeles to his family, and wife Mimi.
+A year later, Max returns to New York City again to visit Charlie, who is now dying, and there he meets Karen again, who is married to Charlie's brother Vernon.

 Was this review helpful to you?